40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/200-ha-active-passive-lb-sandwich/deployment-manager/README.md

 # Deploying FortiGate A-P HA cluster in load balancer sandwich with Deployment Manager

+---

+## NOTE: Deployment Manager is deprecated and should be avoided.
+See [Google deprecation info](https://docs.cloud.google.com/deployment-manager/docs/deprecations) for more details.

+---

 ## Templates

 [fgcp-ha-ap-multilb.jinja](../../../modules-dm/fgcp-ha-ap-multilb.jinja) creates a cluster in load balancer sandwich with all required additional resources.
 I supports going beyond standard deployment and use more interfaces for a multi-nic E-W inspection (not a recommended architecture).
 Thanks to support for multiple ILBs, you can also deploy it between a VPC hosting GCP native connectivity services like Interconnect or Cloud VPN and your internal cloud network (see ha-ap-lb-sandwich-for-ic.yaml).